ioly/ioly/README.md

 ## Users, stay up-to-date!

-Staying up-to-date with OXID Module Connector is easy: simply activate the appropriate function in module settings to receive core, connector and recipe (modules in the OMC list) updates.
+Staying up-to-date with OXID Module Connector is easy: simply activate the auto update function in module settings to receive core, connector and recipe (modules in the OMC list) updates.

 ## Help & trouble shooting for users